yochaigal/cairn/resources/monsters/ogre.md

 6 HP, 1 Armor, 16 STR, 8 DEX, 6 WIL, club (d10)

-- 10' tall brute humanoids dressed in animal hides.
-Mostly live in caves.
-- Mostly antisocial, drive away any other beings from nearby its lair.
+- Massive, gluttonous brutes of ill-spirit and low intelligence.
-- Easily impressed by shiny materials, carry sacks full of coins with them.
+- Easily impressed by shiny materials, keeping sacks of gold and treasure in its lairs.